Writ-1/Fall2021-S1/docs/climate-change.md

 + What are ways that Oreskes connects to Figdor?
 Find specific textual evidence from both to support the connection.

-**These last two questions will seed our discussion on Monday.
+**These last two questions will seed our discussion this week.
 Please prepare typed answers to them so you can easily collaborate with your classmates (you will copy-paste these answers into a shared Google Doc, so please have them ready).**